eSTee3/Leash/README.md

 This MERN-based web application is designed to compete with other social media applications to create a more inclisve town square for people to comminicate.

-1. Retrieve all Barks:
+1. Retrieve all Barks
-2. Creata a Bark:
+2. Creata a Bark
-3. Updating a Bark:
+3. Updating a Bark
-4. Delete a Bark:
+4. Delete a Bark

 Overall, the web application is useful for people who want another social media option then what is currrently provideded.